deblaschke/travel-slideshows-west/README.md

-To view the slideshows, go to https://deblaschke.github.io/travel-slideshows-west/ in your favorite browser and select the slideshow of interest by clicking on its thumbnail.
+To view the slideshows, go to https://deblaschke.github.io/travel-slideshows-west/ in your favorite browser and select the slideshow of interest by clicking on its thumbnail or description (both will enlarge when selectable).
 The slideshow will open in a new tab/window.
 When the slideshow is complete (there are two standard closing credit slides at the end) or you've had too much, close the tab/window.

 Automatic slideshows have three control buttons below the pictures: previous slide, pause/play, and next slide.
 Manual slideshows only have the previous